 We're digging deeper to preserve Chicago's past for a digital future.

-Their work presented here, is supported by an $800,000, four-year grant from The Andrew W. Mellon Foundation to Lake Forest College to involve students and faculty in exploring specific at-risk or forgotten sites in Chicago’s history.
-Through urban archaeological digs, innovative digital humanities projects, and complementary coursework in a wide array of disciplines (including English, History, Art, Music, and others), we're bringing this history to light.
+Their work is supported by an $800,000, four-year grant from The Andrew W. Mellon Foundation to Lake Forest College to involve students and faculty in exploring specific sites in Chicago’s history, through urban archaeological digs, innovative digital humanities projects, and complementary coursework in a wide array of disciplines (including English, History, Art, Music, and others).

 Davis Schneiderman, Digital Chicago Project Director

-Associate Dean of the Faculty, Director of the Center for Chicago Programs, and Profesor of English
+Associate Dean of the Faculty for Strategy and Innovation and Professor of English

 Emily Mace, Chicago Digital Humanities Coordinator